marcosUNLP/qonscious/README.md

-Meet **Qonscious**, a framework for resource-aware quantum computing in the NISQ era.

-# Qonscious

 **Qonscious** is a runtime framework designed to support conditional execution of quantum circuits based on resource introspection.
 It helps you build quantum applications that are aware of backend conditions — such as entanglement, coherence, or fidelity — before execution.

 ## Why Qonscious?

 In the NISQ era, quantum hardware is noisy, resource-limited, and variable over time.
 Static resource assumptions lead to unreliable results. **Qonscious** makes quantum programs introspective and adaptive.

+For a deeper discusion on the motivation behind Qonscious, read [our article](https://arxiv.org/html/2508.19276v1)

 ## Key Features